SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-usercustomactions-to-spfx-extensions.md

 ---
 title: Tutorial - Migrating from UserCustomAction to SharePoint Framework Extensions
-description:
-ms.date: 01/11/2018
-ms.prod: sharepoint
+description: Migrate from old "classic" customizations to the new model based on SharePoint Framework Extensions. ms.date: 01/11/2018 ms.prod: sharepoint
 ---

 # Migrating from UserCustomAction to SharePoint Framework Extensions

 During the last few years, most of the enterprise solutions built on top of Office 365 and SharePoint Online leveraged the site _CustomAction_ capability of the SharePoint Feature Framework to extend the UI of pages.
-However nowdays, within the new "modern" UI of SharePoint Online, most of those customizations are no more available.
-Luckily, with the new SharePoint Framework Extensions you can now provide almost the same functionality in the "modern" UI.
-In this tutorial you will learn how to migrate from old "classic" customizations to the new model based on SharePoint Framework Extensions.
+However, within the new "modern" UI of SharePoint Online, most of those customizations are no longer available.
+Fortunately, with the new SharePoint Framework Extensions, you can provide similar functionality in the "modern" UI.

-## Understanding SharePoint Framework Extensions
+In this tutorial, you learn how to migrate from the old "classic" customizations to the new model based on SharePoint Framework Extensions.

+> [!NOTE]
+> For more information about how to build SharePoint Framework Extensions, see [Overview of SharePoint Framework Extensions](../overview-extensions.md).

-First of all, let's introduce the available options when developing SharePoint Framework Extensions:
+First, let's introduce the available options when developing SharePoint Framework Extensions:

 * **Application Customizer**.
 Extend the native "modern" UI of SharePoint Online by adding custom HTML elements and client-side code to pre-defined placeholders of "modern" pages.
 At the time of this writing, the available placeholders are the header and the footer of every "modern" page.
 * **Command Set**.
 Add custom ECB menu items or custom buttons to the command bar of a list view for a list or a library.
 You can associate any JavaScript (TypeScript) action to these commands.
 * **Field Customizer**.
 Customize the rendering of a field in a list view by using custom HTML elements and client-side code.

-As you can argue from the above descriptions, the most useful one in our context is the "Application Customizer" extension.
+The most useful option in our context is the Application Customizer extension.

-> [!NOTE]
-> For further details about how to build SharePoint Framework Extensions you can read the article ["Overview of SharePoint Framework Extensions"](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/overview-extensions).

-## Migrating a UserCustomAction to an SPFx Application Customizer

-Assume that you have a _CustomAction_ in SharePoint Online, in order to have a custom footer in all of the site's pages.
+Assume that you have a _CustomAction_ in SharePoint Online in order to have a custom footer in all of the site's pages.

-In the following code snippet you can see the XML code defining that _CustomAction_ using the SharePoint Feature Framework.
+In the following code snippet, you can see the XML code defining that _CustomAction_ by using the SharePoint Feature Framework.

 ```XML
 <?xml version="1.0" encoding="utf-8"?>